School position on generative AI

 Departments and/or course convenors are expected to clearly communicate their position to their students.

-The School periodically reviews its approach to the use of Generative AI in teaching, learning and assessment in consultation with staff and students and periodically.
+The School periodically reviews its approach to the use of Generative AI in teaching, learning and assessment in consultation with staff and students.